-The Arthritis Foundation encourages applications from a diverse pool of investigators with respect to race, gender, sexual orientation, ethnicity, national origin, and disability.
-The Arthritis Foundation recognizes that a diverse and inclusive workforce is critical for ensuring that the most creative minds have the opportunity to contribute to realizing our research goals and to ensuring more equitable health outcomes for patients living with arthritis
+The Arthritis Foundation encourages applications from a diverse pool of investigators with respect to race, gender, sexual orientation, ethnicity, national origin, socioeconomic background, and disability.
+The Arthritis Foundation recognizes that a diverse and inclusive workforce is critical for ensuring that the most creative minds can contribute to realizing our research goals and to ensuring more equitable health outcomes for patients living with arthritis.

-Multiple awards are expected to be made, with project durations of 2-3 years, depending on the mechanism.
+The Foundation anticipates awarding up to two Pilot Awards and two Large Awards, with project durations of 2-3 years, depending on the mechanism.